 But there were major changes in industry in Reading.
 Suttons Seeds closed in 1976.
 Huntley and Palmers biscuits closed in 1977.
-Simmonds brewery moved to a new site on the edge of Reading in the 1970's.
-On the other hand some firms moved their headquarters to Reading in the 1970's as rents in London became very expensive.
+Simonds brewery moved to a new site on the edge of Reading in the 1970s.
+On the other hand, some firms moved their headquarters to Reading in the 1970s as rents in London became very expensive.

 READING IN THE 21st CENTURY

 In the 21st century Reading is still a flourishing town.
 A Visitors Centre opened in 2001.
-Today the population of Reading is 145,000
+In 2018 the population of Reading was 163,000

 A brief history of Farnham